Everyone's daily commute is different, and we want to provide Hobart with more choices for commuting and using public transport.

 Members of the community provided their feedback on the concept designs by leaving comments and feedback on an online interactive map, in-person at a display venue in each of the local areas, by phone, and by email.
 Designs were available to view at 18 locations.

-We are planning to deliver new park and ride facilities for Claremont, Midway Point and Rokeby by 2025.
+We are planning to deliver new park and ride facilities for Claremont, Midway Point and Rokeby in 2025.

 Claremont